 As with all computer products, a stable power source is necessary for proper and reliable operation.
-It is even more important for processors that have high CPU clock rates.
+It is even more important for processors that have high CPU clock rates filter to shield the computer from noise.
+It is recommended that you also install a power surge protector to help avoid problems caused by power surges.